SD46 Home Schooling

 Registration is compulsory for all home schooled children beginning from September of the year that they turn 6 years old and until their 16th birthday.
 Please contact your neighbourhood school immediately to register your child if you have not done so already.

 Parents should contact the school principal with regard to determine what resources and support services are available.

-What is the difference between distributed learning and traditional homeschooling?
+What is the difference between distributed learning (DL) programs and traditional homeschooling?